 You can drive in New Zealand using your own driving license as long as it is in English or has an English translation.
 Otherwise, you will require an International Driving Permit which will be readily available in your country.
 All designated drivers need to have their driving license details recorded when collecting their NZ car rental.

 In New Zealand driving is on the left, and all measurements are in metric.
 Fuel is delivered in litres, and petrol stations will accept all major credit cards.

 In New Zealand highways and freeways are limited to 100kmh and urban traffic to 50kmh.

 Speeding Fines in New Zealand

 The hirer is liable for all speed and traffic infringements incurred during the hiring period.
 Rental companies will charge your credit card for any infringements received and may include an administration fee – this often occurs after the hiring period.

 Car Hire - Automatic or Manual Transmission?

-You will be required to pay for your vehicle on pick up using a credit card.
-Excess Insurance reduction and other options can also be purchased when picking up your vehicle.
+You will be required to pay for your vehicle on pickup using a credit card.
+Excess Insurance reduction and other options can also be purchased when collecting your NZ hire car.

 Excess Insurance Options

 You can take excess insurance (Collision Damage Waiver) reduction options by paying a daily fee to reduce your liability in the event of an accident.
-Many travel insurance policies will include this and this is often a cheaper option.
+Many travel insurance policies will include this and it’s often a cheaper option.